310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Midori %}
-It’s the air conditioning… We made sure to decorate around the vents without blocking them, remember?
+It’s the air conditioning… We made sure to decorate around the vents without blocking them, remember…?

 Seriously, are you going to be alright for this…?
 {% endbubble %}